 Out of Hours - Emergency Duty Team

+020 8464 3333

 Monday to Thursday 5.00pm-8.45am

 Weekends and Bank Holidays 5.00pm-9.00am the next working day

-- Advice will be sought from the Duty Social Worker or MASH (Multi-agency Support Hub) if there is any uncertainty about a referral - Advice will be sought from the Duty Social Worker or MASH (Multi-agency Support Hub) as to whether parents should be informed.

-• All referrals should be sent in writing using the multi-agency Children's Social Care Referral Form (available on teacher share in the safeguarding file).
-The exception is in the case of urgent child protection, where the referral will be taken over the telephone and followed up in writing by the next working day (24-72 hours).
+- Advice will be sought from the Duty Social Worker or MASH (Multi-agency Support Hub) if there is any uncertainty about a referral. - Advice will be sought from the Duty Social Worker or MASH (Multi-agency Support Hub) as to whether parents should be informed. - All referrals should be sent in writing using the multi-agency Children's Social Care Referral Form (available on teacher share in the safeguarding file).
+The exception is in the case of urgent child protection, where the referral will be taken over the telephone and followed up in writing by the next working day (24-72 hours). - DSL or ADSL will follow up the referral within 24 hours by calling or emailing the MASH team if there has been no response from Social Care. - If the school is not in agreement with any decision made by Social Care following a referral, school will escalate the case following the Escalation Policy for Bromley (or other Local Authority if not Bromley).